simonhm/islandora_exhibits_browse/README.md

 ### Blocks (for Drupal advanced users)

 This module also creates blocks displaying those exhibits content as well.
 After finishing to create the exhibits pages, navigate to .../admin/structure/block, there are some blocks named as: Exhibit Browse - {your path} ...
 So you have more control to decide where you want these exhibits content to be displayed.
-For example, you can put a slideshow/timeline block on homepage, etc...
+For example, you can assign a slideshow/timeline block into main content region on homepage, etc...

 ![Blocks](http://iprotion.com/sites/default/files/2018-03/blocks_0.jpg)